Davoodeh/jelal/README.md

 - Since `Makefile.toml` searches `Cargo.toml` `features` section, keep that
   simple, formatted and keep each key-value pair on one line with no `.` notation.
-- Do not use any proc-macro if not necessary (`jelal_proc` was here before the `codegen` crate and will probably be removed)
+- Do not use any proc-macro if not necessary (`jelal_proc` is discontinued and if necessary, will host them)
 - Keep changes in as small as possible commits with imperative short descriptions.
 - Mention the changes in the changelog in the order of "Change", "Remove" and